mwcproject/mwc-node/doc/outbound_tor_for_full_node.md

 #socks5addr = "127.0.0.1:9050"
 ```

-In the sample, config, if the second line above is uncommented, the mwc-node will attempt to connect to the loop back interface (127.0.0.1) on port 9050.
+In the sample config, if the second line above is uncommented, the mwc-node will attempt to connect to the loop back interface (127.0.0.1) on port 9050 as a socks5 proxy.
 This is
 the default port for TOR.
-If you are running tor on another port, you can change the configuration value to the port you have tor running on.
-To install tor
+If you are running TOR on another port, you can change the configuration value to the port you have TOR running on.
+To install TOR
 on MacOS:

 ```# brew install tor```